-macOS High Sierra has just went public.
+macOS High Sierra has recently gone public.
 It’s natural for it to have unforeseen bugs and rough edges.
-And right now you yourself are helping Apple to solve them by seeking fixes to common macOS High Sierra issues.
-We’ve pieced together the most reported ones so far (as of October 2017), from macOS High Sierra not downloading to Wi-Fi issues and a few others.
+And right now, you yourself are helping Apple to solve them by seeking fixes to common macOS High Sierra issues.
+We’ve pieced together the most reported ones so far, from macOS High Sierra not downloading to Wi-Fi issues and a few others.

 macOS High Sierra issues: what can go wrong?